PDAL/PDAL/doc/stages/readers.rst

 :ref:`readers.geowave`
     Read point cloud data from Accumulo.

+:ref:`readers.hdf`
+   Read data from files in the HDF5 format.

 :ref:`readers.i3s`
     Read data stored in the Esri I3S format.
 The data is read from an appropriate server.